NicholasJCampbell/student_grades_project/README.md

 This project analyzes student data and create a machine learning model to predict third term student performance.
 The primary goal is to predict G3 grades without using grades from the first two semesters (G1 and G2).
-I use Scitkit Learn to make Linear Regression, SVM Regression, Lasso Regression, Ridge Regression, Random Forest Regression, and stacking ensemble method.
+I use Sci-kit Learn to make Linear Regression, SVM Regression, Lasso Regression, Ridge Regression, Random Forest Regression, and stacking ensemble method.

 ### Conclusions/Summary